-Within each of the five largest racial/ethnic groups in Grades 7-12, the dropout rate for males in each grade was the same as, or higher than, the rate for females, with the following exceptions: multiracial females in Grades 8 and 12, and Asian females in Grades 9 and 12 (Table 19).
-Across grades and racial/ethnic groups, the difference in dropout rates by gender was greatest among African American students in Grade 11, at 1.4 percentage points.
+Within each of the five largest racial/ethnic groups in Grades 7-12, the dropout rate for males in each grade was the same as, or higher than, the rate for females, with the exception of multiracial females in Grade 7 (Table 19 on page 72).
+Across grades and racial/ethnic groups, the differences in dropout rates by gender were greatest among Hispanic students in Grade 9 and African American students in Grade 10, at 1.3 percentage points each.

-The annual dropout rate for students identified as economically disadvantaged increased from one grade level to the next between Grades 7 and 12, with the highest rate occurring in Grade 12, at 2.7 percent (Table 18).
-The largest number of students identified as English language learners (ELLs) dropped out in Grade 9 (1,723), whereas the dropout rate for ELLs was highest in Grade 12 (7.3%).
-The annual dropout rate for students participating in special education programs was highest in Grade 11 (3.4%).
+The annual dropout rate for students identified as economically disadvantaged increased or stayed the same from one grade level to the next between Grades 7 and 12, with the highest rates occurring in Grades 11 and 12, at 2.5 percent each (Table 18).
+The largest number of students identified as English language learners (ELLs) dropped out in Grade 9 (2,363), whereas the dropout rate for ELLs was highest in Grade 12 (6.3%).
+The annual dropout rates for students participating in special education programs were highest in Grades 10 and 11 (2.9% each).